Recipe: Vastad Roti

 VASTAD ROTI

-- Mix flour with salt, sugar, coarsely growing pepper, jeera and baking soda.
+- Mix flour with salt, sugar, coarsely ground pepper, jeera and baking soda.

 - Add oil and rub into the flour.